Graph atomic cluster expansion for foundational machine learning interatomic potentials: Results

 \subsection{Model distillation}

-While foundational MLIPs are highly accurate and cover a wide range of chemical and configurational space, they often have lower computational performance and limited parallelization compared to chemistry-specific MLIPs.
-To overcome these limitations, model distillation can be used~\cite{morrow2022indirect,gardner2025distillation}.
-It involves retraining a simpler, faster "student" model on a smaller, subsampled dataset that has been labeled by a foundational MLIP "teacher" model.
+While foundational MLIPs offer high accuracy across a vast chemical and configurational space, they often have lower computational performance and limited parallelization compared to chemistry-specific models.
+To bridge this gap, model distillation can be employed~\cite{morrow2022indirect,gardner2025distillation}, a process involving the retraining of a simpler, faster ``student'' model on a dataset labeled by a foundational ``teacher'' model.

-To demonstrate this capability, we fine-tuned the GRACE-2L-OMAT model on the combined HEA25~\cite{lopanitsyna2023modeling} and HEA25S~\cite{mazitov2024surface} datasets.
-We then performed distillation to the GRACE-FS model, an architecture chosen for its straightforward parallelization and CPU-only inference.
+We investigate different distillation and fine-tuning pathways using the combined HEA25~\cite{lopanitsyna2023modeling} and HEA25S~\cite{mazitov2024surface} datasets as a case study.
+We employ the foundational GRACE-2L-OMAT model as the ``teacher'' and the GRACE-FS architecture as the ``student'', selected for its straightforward parallelization and CPU-only inference capabilities.

-The initial foundational potential, 2L-OMAT, exhibits low formation energy MAE of 19.7 meV/atom for unary and 14 meV/atom for binary structures (MatProj, non-magnetic columns in Table \ref{tab:distill}).
-These numbers are comparable to the 23 meV/atom formation energy MAE on the Matbench Discovery leaderboard.
-Structures in the MatProj validation set with magnetic elements (Fe, Co, Ni, and Cr) were not considered due to the different settings for magnetism in MatProj (spin-polarized, PBE) and HEA25S (non-magnetic, PBEsol).
-However, even for non-magnetic elements, the different DFT functionals resulted in large prediction errors.

-After fine-tuning, the resulting 2L-OMAT-HEA25S-ft model demonstrates a small MAE of 3.5 meV/at for energy and 85 meV/\AA for forces on the HEA25S validation set.
-However, its formation energy errors on the MatProj validation set increased, from 19.7 to 23 meV/atom for unaries and 14 to 30 meV/atom for binaries, due to the different DFT functionals.

-This fine-tuned model was then used to label a synthetic training dataset, which comprised structures from HEA25 and HEA25S, along with unary and binary structures (both ideal and rattled configurations) for all 25 elements.
-Subsequently, the GRACE-FS model was parameterized using this synthetic data, resulting in the FS-distill model.
-For comparison, a GRACE-FS model of identical complexity, termed FS-baseline, was trained directly on the combined HEA25 and HEA25S datasets with their original DFT labels.

-The FS-distill model exhibits poorer metrics on the HEA25S validation set (9.9 meV/at for energy and 158 meV/\AA for forces) compared to 2L-OMAT-HEA25S-ft, primarily due to its simpler "student" model architecture.
-The corresponding error metrics on HEA25S for the FS-baseline model (8.8 meV/at for energy and 149 meV/\AA for forces) are slightly better than those of FS-distill.
-Both FS models demonstrate similar energy MAE to the models from the original Ref.~\cite{mazitov2024surface}.

-Despite these observations, the FS-distill model demonstrates notable advantages.
-It is not only able to capture increased chemical complexity, as indicated by its validation metrics on HEA25S, but also achieves significantly better unary and binary formation energy MAE (28.5 meV/atom and 33.6 meV/atom, respectively) compared to the FS-baseline model (36.2 meV/atom and 54.4 meV/atom), which was trained solely on the HEA25+HEA25S dataset.

-Thus, using the distillation approach, that we combined here with fine-tuning the "teacher" model, allows for obtaining specialized models with much simpler architectures and higher computational performance.